 Per the letter to OFWAT dated 6 December 2016, Water Plus is to prepare APR financial tables for each trading subsidiary that serves NHH customers under the license of appointment of Severn Trent Water (STW).
-These tables cover the year from 1 April 2017 to 31 March 2018.
+These tables cover the year from 1 April 2018 to 31 March 2019 and contain regulated appointee information for the period 1 April 2018 to 30 June 2018.